aewindle110/DroneWQ/paper.md

 # Acknowledgements

 We acknowledge and appreciate helpful support from the Micasense team.
-We thank Julian Dale for assisting with drone flights.
+We thank Julian Dale for assisting with UAS flights.

+# Contributions
+Contributions are welcome, and they are greatly appreciated!
+Every little bit helps, and credit will always be given.

+Report bugs, request features or submit feedback as a GitHub Issue.
+Make fixes, add content or improvements using GitHub Pull Requests

 # References